Workplace Wellbeing: What Employees Really Want

 - Quick Win: Look up any rewards employees may be eligible for (eg, Blue Light Card) and communicate these to the whole team

 - Research other discount services that may help cut employee outgoings

 - Arrange for a financial wellbeing talk or workshop

-- Talk to us about our financial wellbeing month in October and how your employees may benefit
+- Talk to us about our financial wellbeing mini-course and how your employees may benefit

 Another one of the top ‘wants’ from employees was more rewards, recognition and appreciation.
 There were dozens of comments about feeling unappreciated at work and that rewards didn’t have to necessarily be financial.
 Our advice for improving this area is:

 - Encourage management and team leaders to provide positive and evaluative feedback over critical feedback.